rextechs/AzureIoTBootcamp/Day1-HOL1.md

 - Azure Subscription

-  If you don't have an active Azure subscription, refer to [Lab 0](Lab0.md) to redeem your Azure pass, or create a [free account](https://azure.microsoft.com/free) before you begin.
+  If you don't have an active Azure subscription, refer to [Lab 0](Lab0.md) to redeem your Azure pass, or create a [free account](https://azure.microsoft.com/free) before you begin

 - Windows Server 2019, which can be a physical or virtual machine